wp-plugins/youtube-embed-plus/readme.txt

 == Changelog ==

+= YouTube Embed 8.8 =
+* Better embedplus plugin conflict notifications.
+* Greater emphasis on HTTPS support due to Google's recent announcement about [HTTPS/SSL as an SEO/SERP signal](http://embedplus.com/convert-old-youtube-embeds-to-https-ssl.aspx).
+* Supports latest version of WordPress (3.9.2).

 = YouTube Embed 8.7 =
-(PRO) Extends the plugin’s existing tagging capabilities by also adding Open Graph markup to enhance Facebook sharing/discovery of your pages.
+(PRO) Extends the plugin's existing tagging capabilities by also adding Open Graph markup to enhance Facebook sharing/discovery of your pages.

 = YouTube Embed 8.6 =
-HTTPS/SSL embedding is now free.
+Expanded HTTPS/SSL support.

 = YouTube Embed 8.5 =
 This update features a new iOS related option for both Free and PRO users.
 PRO users additionally have the new mobile compatibility checker.